-Company Group Number of consecutive years 20 20
+Company Group Number of consecutive years 21 21

 Company Group

-No. of years audited by the current audit firm/No. of years that 100 100
+Number of years the current audit firm has audited / number of 100 100

-the company has been audited (%)
+years the company has been audited (%)

 B.1.40.
-Indicate the stakes owned by members of the company's board of directors in companies whose activity is the same, analogous or complementary to the corporate purpose of the company and its group that have been notified to the company.
-Also, indicate the positions they hold or the functions they perform in those companies:
+Indicate the shareholdings of the members of the company's Board of Directors in the share capital of companies engaged in the same, similar or complementary activities as that of the corporate purposes of the company and group, of which the company is aware.
+Likewise, include the offices or functions held or undertaken in such companies:

-Γ Name of director Company name Stake (%) Position or functions
+Name of director Name of company % stake Position or functions

 B.1.41.
-Indicate whether there is a procedure for directors to engage external consultants and, if so, provide details.
+Indicate whether there is a procedure for directors to engage external consultants and, if so, provide details: